 A Lady’s Guide to Literature is a project by Casey Pendergast.
-This is the first section.
+This is the second section.
 We will be publishing it monthly for the next year.
 Get notified when the next section is available.

 They set up their makeshift camp: dropping their duffels and bending close to the ground, collecting dead twigs by the light of the night sky.
 Breath tumbled from Cal’s chest in visible huffs.
 Above them, through the skeletal branches, even the spaces between the stars had stars in them.